hindu-comm/weblogs/manasataramgini/2015/08/2015-08-12_the-winding-narration-of-deaths-and-counter-deaths.md

 safari, just more exciting.
 If they lived in a humane society they would not think like this.
 So jail has to be corrective experience for them not just punitive.
 By executing them the government is being given power to do the very thing they are being punished for.
-Moreover, R\&R killed Awrangzeb Khan.
+Moreover, R&R killed Awrangzeb Khan.
 So have the not also contributed to fighting terrorism?
 Now look at Sher Khan.
 He has a young daughter who might one day be a student like us.
 Should we not have compassion?”
 Vrishchika: “Well I am not exactly waiting with bated breath for that.
-If she gets to see anything beyond the haze of her veil that would achievement enough\!
+If she gets to see anything beyond the haze of her veil that would achievement enough!
 I agree with Vidrum all three of them should be put to death forthwith.”
 Mahish: “Friends, I am sure there are so many such cases all over the country.
 Why waste our energy arguing over all this useless stuff.
 We